 if, by the end of the current term of office, the person will have served (or, but for resignation, would have served) in that office for eight consecutive years.

-History.-Am. by Initiative Petition filed with the Secretary of State July 23, 1992; adopted 1992.
+History.-Am. by Initiative Petition filed with the Secretary of State July 23, 1992; adopted 1992; Am. by Initiative Petition filed with the Secretary of State October 31, 2014; adopted 2018.

 SECTION 5.
 Primary, general, and special elections.-